 For better or worse, Peter Lynch is the "buy what you know" guru.

-But it's not so simple.
+But the strategy's not so simple.

 That second step?
-The missing ingredient from Lynch's once-tantalizing investing recipe?
+The missing ingredient from Lynch's once tantalizing investing recipe?

 Buy what they don't know.